-The financial commitment is a fee of £100 at the start of your three-month trial, to cover your training.
-On acceptance members make a £100 investment which is refundable on your departure from ACT.
+An initial investment of £100 at the start of your three-month trial, to cover your training.

 With regard to rates, as a co-operative, they are lower than those charged by conventional agents.

-We also operate a sliding scale to account for lower paying jobs.
+We operate a sliding scale with reduced commission rates for lower paid jobs.

-All members pay £20 per month toward the running costs of the office, i.e. rent, phone lines etc.
+All members also voluntarily contribute £20 per month towards the running costs of the office, i.e. rent, phone lines etc.

 The application procedure